thomas-fossati/ietf-101-hackathon/testbed/README.md

 ![Alt text](pics/docker-compose.png?raw=true "docker compose network")

-If you are confused by the above pic, the following provides a simplified view that only takes the test networks into consideration:
+If you are confused by the pic above, the following provides a simplified view that only takes the test networks into consideration:

 ![Alt text](pics/ex0.conf.png?raw=true "simple pic")